-For those Clinton School applicants who are interested in pursuing a concurrent degree, please complete the respective application for your desired concurrent degree program with whom we currently partner.
+For those Clinton School applicants who are interested in pursuing a concurrent degree, please complete the respective application for the corresponding school.

 Information about their respective applications, testing requirements, deadlines, and tuition costs can be found below.

-If and when a student has been admitted into both the MPS and their concurrent program of choice, the student may then plan to enroll into their respective concurrent degree course program.
+Once a student has been admitted into both the MPS and their concurrent program of choice, they may then plan to enroll in their respective concurrent degree program.

 - Group-based Practicum